 Homebrewing has been a very important aspect of my life which I have been extremely interested, involved, and passionate about since getting into it.
 I regularly encourage those who are interested to try the hobby themselves and regularly lend out my “extra” homebrew kit and assist those who want to give it a try.
 I love the comradery of the AHA and its members and have made many lifelong friends as a result.

-I have been a BJCP judge since 2012 and currently hold the rank of Grand Master and am the only mead certified judge in the State of Louisiana.
+I have been a BJCP judge since 2012 and currently hold the rank of Grand Master and certified mead certified judge.
 I serve as an Assistant Southern Representative with the BJCP and cover the states of Louisiana, Arkansas, and Mississippi and as a result interact with homebrewers and homebrew clubs in these states on a regular basis.
 As a BJCP exam grader, administrator, and proctor, I believe in the commitment to excellence in beer education.
-I am a judge for the GABF, Alabama Craft Beer State Championship commercial competition, competition coordinator for several local competitions throughout the year, and beer reviewer for The Beer Connoisseur Magazine.
+I am a judge for the GABF, Alabama and Montana Craft Beer State Championship commercial competitions, competition coordinator for several local competitions throughout the year, and beer reviewer for The Beer Connoisseur Magazine.

 Being from the New Orleans area of Louisiana, I would like to bring representation of the South-Central part of the US to the AHA Governing Committee as this area is currently underrepresented with the AHA.